-Argentina has a variety of MUSEUMS.
+Argentina has many MUSEUMS.
 Click HERE for the 10 best museums in the country.
 The Natural Sciences Museum has a paleontology section.
 The Bernardino Rivadavia Natural Sciences Museum has 13 permanent exhibition halls, including an aquarium, a display with specimens collected from Argentina's numerous research stations in Antarctica, a geological collection centered on meteorites found in Argentina, a paleontology section, and a Cenozoic paleontology display.

 Argentina has several OBSERVATORIES and a planetarium.
 The museum at the Galileo Galilei Planetarium has a piece of lunar rock which was brought back to Earth by the Apollo XI mission.
 It is also home to a collection of 100-million-year-old sea life and amonite fossils from Neuquén Province.
 A metallic meteorite from Chaco Province is displayed at the entrance terrace.
 Argentina has Astronomy Clubs & Organizations.
 In 2016 a meteorite was unearthed in Argentina and experts have declared it to be one of the largest meteorites ever found on Earth.
 The discovery has been attributed to a meteor shower that hit the region more than 4,000 years ago.

 Argentina is a member of many international organizations including the United Nations, the World Health Organization, the World Trade Organization. and the United Nations Educational, Scientific and Cultural Organization.

 Over 44 million PEOPLE live in Argentina and there are many Ethnic Groups including 35 Indigenous Groups.
 Argentina has many famous and notable people including Pope Francis and 5 Nobel Prize recipients.
 The Hotel de Inmigrantes is a National Monument and houses the National Museum of Immigration which offers a permanent exhibition of photographs and exhibits relating to daily life in the hotel.

 The PORTS at San Lorenzo and Puerto General San Martín are among the largest export outlets in Argentina for primary products.
 San Nicolas de los Arroyos has an important port on the Paraná River able to service large cargo ships.
 Bahía Blanca is an important trans-shipping and commercial center.